Top 10 Superfoods to Boost Your Health With Diet

 By Dietician Avni Kaul — Gold Medalist, M.Sc.
 Food & Nutrition, Lady Irwin College, University of Delhi | Founder, Nutri Activania

-As a lead dietitian at Nutri Activania, I, Avni Kaul, often hear clients ask, “Which foods should I focus on to get the biggest health payoff?”
+As a lead dietician at Nutri Activania, I, Avni Kaul, often hear clients ask, “Which foods should I focus on to get the biggest health payoff?”
 That’s exactly why today I’m excited to share with you the top 10 superfoods—and how they can support your brain, help with weight loss, boost immunity, and more.
 Let me walk you through each one, its benefits, and how to include them in your diet.

 Berries